Plymstock Drama Department

 The Drama department is a lively and energetic place, with opportunities to develop skills in many areas of performance.
 We work hard to ensure that all pupils have the freedom to express their creative talents in an environment where they feel safe, included, and respected.
 Our curriculum has been designed to develop key performance skills through a variety of topics which link to other subject areas such as Citizenship, English, and PSHEE.

-The Drama department are delighted to offer our students a state of the art drama studio to rehearse and perform in.
+The Drama department is delighted to offer our students a state-of-the-art drama studio to rehearse and perform in.
 The studio, which can be divided into two individual rehearsal spaces, is fully equipped with the latest lighting and sound equipment.
 Pupils at KS4 and KS5 have the opportunity to specialise in an area of design as part of their course.

 At Key Stage 4 students are taught 5 lessons of Drama every fortnight.
 During this time, pupils will participate in a range of devised and scripted performances.
 Throughout the GCSE Drama course students can develop their skills in many different areas, including Acting, Set and Costume design, Sound and Lighting, Stage Management, and Make-up.
 We also run many trips to local theatres to give students the opportunity to experience live professional performances on a regular basis.